rsvim/rsvim/DEVELOPMENT.md

 - [rustfmt](https://github.com/rust-lang/rustfmt): Code formatter, format with `cargo fmt` or other ways you like.
 - [rust-clippy](https://github.com/rust-lang/rust-clippy): linter, lint with `cargo clippy` or other ways you like.

-  > Recommend using [bacon](https://github.com/Canop/bacon) to setup a background lint service, start with `bacon clippy`.
+  > Recommend to use [bacon](https://github.com/Canop/bacon) to setup a background lint service, start with `bacon clippy`.

 ### Coding Style